 - If you query without specifying an index, and Raven needs a new index to answer your query, it will start building an index on the fly and return you some of those results right away.
 It only blocks long enough to give you one page of results.
 It then continues building the index in the background so next time you query you will have more data available.

 Let's give an example that shows the down side to this approach.

 - A sales person goes to a "products list" page that is sorted alphabetically.

-- On the first page, they see that "Apples" aren't currently being sold.
+- On the first page, he sees that "Apples" aren't currently being sold.

-- So they click "add product", and go to a new page where they enter "Apples".
+- So he clicks "add product", and goes to a new page where they enter "Apples".

 Addressing this problem requires the understanding that not all viewers of data should be considered equal.
 That particular sales person might demand to see the newly added product, but a customer isn't going to know or care about it with the same level of urgency.